-- Graduates are able to communicate about their research and solutions to problems with academic and societal stakeholders.
-If and when relevant, they can do so by taking the role of change agent, actively contributing to communicating and cooperating towards fostering sustainable development in the MEEM domains. - 6.2 Graduates demonstrate transversal skills such as self-discipline, enthusiasm, perseverance, self-motivation, as well as drive, reliability, commitment, accuracy, and independence. - 6.3 Graduates are able to cooperate as a member of a multi-disciplinary and international team to analyse and solve challenging, complex and wicked problems (be it local or global) in the environmental, energy and water domains.
+6.1 Graduates are able to communicate about their research and solutions to problems with academic and societal stakeholders.
+If and when relevant, they can do so by taking the role of change agent, actively contributing to communicating and cooperating towards fostering sustainable development in the MEEM domains.
+6.2 Graduates demonstrate transversal skills such as self-discipline, enthusiasm, perseverance, self-motivation, as well as drive, reliability, commitment, accuracy, and independence.
+6.3 Graduates are able to cooperate constructively as a member of a multi-disciplinary and international team to analyse and solve challenging, complex and wicked problems (be it local or global) in the MEEM domains.

-7 Awareness of the temporal and social context
+7. Awareness of the temporal and social context

 Graduates are aware of the social and temporal context of science and technology, and can demonstrate this awareness in their work, such as by considering their role as a change agent fostering sustainable development.

-- 7.1 Graduates are able to analyse and to discuss the social consequences of the new developments in MEEM domains with academic and societal stakeholders, and integrate these consequences in scientific work. - 7.2 Graduates can critically analyse and discuss the ethical and normative aspects in MEEM domains, as well as the consequences and assumptions of scientific thinking, and integrate these aspects in scientific work. - Graduates pay attention to and reflect on the different roles of professionals in society, such as being a change-agent for sustainable development, with a view on global citizenship and with an attitude of tolerance, openness, respect for diversity, and with intercultural understanding.
+7.1 Graduates are able to analyse and to discuss the social consequences of the new developments in MEEM domains with academic and societal stakeholders, and integrate these consequences in their scientific work.
+7.2 Graduates can critically analyse and discuss the ethical and normative aspects in MEEM domains, as well as the consequences and assumptions of scientific thinking, and integrate these aspects in a well-considered and responsible way in their scientific work.
+7.3 Graduates pay attention to and reflect on the different roles of professionals in society, such as being a change-agent for sustainable development, with a view on global citizenship and with an attitude of tolerance, openness, respect for diversity, and with intercultural understanding.